New data suggests on-demand transit can be a key tool for advancing equity• 4 min read

 Los Angeles, Arlington, and Jersey City prove that thoughtful integration of on-demand public transit can help cities foster equal opportunity for all.

 The COVID-19 pandemic and the Black Lives Matter movement have brought much-needed attention to inequitable structures in our society, including how our transportation systems and cities have been designed.
 At Via, we’re committed to doing our part to increase access to jobs, educational opportunities, grocery stores, health care, and other critical services.
 That’s why we’re working closely with cities to improve and expand public transit — especially for underserved communities.
+Everyone should be able to get where they need to go in their community.

 COVID-19 has put into even sharper relief the huge wealth gap and racial disparity in our communities.
 When the pandemic hit, those in higher income brackets started working from home and using their personal vehicles for necessary travel.
 Meanwhile, millions of lower-income Americans, including a disproportionate number of people of color, don’t have either of these luxuries and have struggled to make ends meet.
-Many within this marginalized population serve their communities as essential workers, relying on public transit to keep supermarket shelves stocked, provide care for children and seniors, and generally ensure society continues to function during these devastating times.
+Many within marginalized communities serve as essential workers, relying on public transit to keep supermarket shelves stocked, provide care for children and seniors, and generally ensure society continues to function during these devastating times.

 “…dynamic, on-demand public transit has proven to be a mobility lifeline for those in low-income areas during this crisis.”

-Data shows that, in addition to serving specific community needs as a result of COVID-19 — such as food delivery to vulnerable populations and transporting hospital workers in the overnight hours — dynamic, on-demand public transit has proven to be a mobility lifeline for those in low-income areas during this crisis.
+Data shows that, in addition to serving specific community needs as a result of COVID-19 — such as food delivery to vulnerable populations and transporting hospital workers in the overnight hours — dynamic, on-demand public transit has proven to be a mobility lifeline for many during this crisis.
 How’d we find this out?
 We started by picking three of our partner cities that have launched on-demand public transit solutions: Arlington, one of our longest-running services; Jersey City, one of our newest; and Los Angeles, where we recently celebrated our one-year anniversary.
 Then, we analyzed how COVID-19’s impact on rider demand related to income levels throughout each city.

 Jersey City On-Demand, Jersey City, New Jersey.